Karemelshimi/Cyclistic_Case_Study/README.md

 - Cyclistic Executive Team <- The notoriously detail-oriented executive team will decide whether to approve the recommended marketing program.

 # Prepare
-Cyclistic’s historical trip data, this is a public data that i used to explore how different customer types are using Cyclistic bikes, the data is located [here](https://divvy-tripdata.s3.amazonaws.com/index.html).
+Cyclistic’s historical trip data, this is a public data that i used to analyze how different customer behaviors are using Cyclistic bikes, the data is located [here](https://divvy-tripdata.s3.amazonaws.com/index.html).
 It is stored in csv file format and it contains 12 files for the past 12 month starting from February 2024 and going back to March 2023.

 The data has some limitations :